 Divorce, Custody, and Guardianship

-Legal Aid offers full legal representation for eligible clients on divorce, parentage (custody), modifying and/or enforcing final court orders, common law divorce (seeking judicial recognition of a relationship as a marriage), and guardianship cases for minor children.
+Legal Aid Society provides full legal representation for income eligible clients, regardless of legal status, in divorce, custody (parentage), modifying final court orders in limited circumstances, common law divorce (seeking judicial recognition of a relationship as a marriage), and guardianship cases for minor children.

 Domestic Relations applicants must be income and asset eligible.
 Victims of domestic violence and sexual assault have broader income eligibility requirements as part of our Bridge The Gap Program.

 Applicants must complete an Eligibility Form.
 The Eligibility Form enables us to determine if there is a legal conflict of interest, and verify preliminarily if you are income-eligible (full consideration of income eligibility comes after you submit your financial documentation as required in our application).
 Generally, a legal conflict exists if Legal Aid has represented the other party in the past OR that you have been an opposing party in a Legal Aid case.
 The Online Eligibility Form will give you an Application Number which you can use to log in to the Check Status Page.

 A senior Legal Aid attorney will review your application and determine if Legal Aid will accept your case, this could include a consideration of the legal matter, jurisdiction, income, and other considerations.